dotlang/language/README.md

 Bindings defined at module level must be compile time calculatable.
 You can also change or add public bindings and types when importing a module (Syntax 2, Example 7).

+In order to solve a name conflict during module import, you should add an intermediate module, import the problematic module, rename and export the needed symbols and then import the intermediate module.

 **Syntax**

 1. `@["/path/to/module1", "path/to/module2", ...]`